 This policy establishes principles and guidelines for maintaining instream flows for the protection of native fishery resources in Northern California coastal streams.
-Many of the The-criteria in this policy were developed based on the requirements of anadromous salmonids present with, which are among the largest native fish in the policy area.
-Instream flows that satisfy the needs of anadromous salmonids will also be protective of othersmaller native fish populations and fish habitat in general.
-The principles and guidelines in this policy may not apply where they conflict with greater flow requirements for other instream biological resources.
+Many of the criteria in this policy were developed based on the requirements of anadromous salmonids, which are among the largest native fish in the policy area present within the policy area.
+The policy focuses on illustream flows that satisfy the needs of anadromous salmonids because these fishes are widely distributed across the policy area and because these instream flow requirements are generally will also be protective of smaller other native fish populations and fish habitat in general.
+The principles and guidelines in this policy shall not apply where they conflict with the requirements for other instream biological resources.